h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

   **One class versus rest classes (OVR) AUCPRs** - calculated for all combination one class and rest of classes AUCPR (number of classes results)

-  **Macro average OVR AUCPR** - Uniformly weighted average of all OVO AUCPRs
+  **Macro average OVR AUCPR** - Uniformly weighted average of all OVR AUCPRs

 .. math::